Green Monster Muffins Recipe

 Post-baking

-Last time, the muffin was dry, but this time it was quite most!
+Last time, the muffin was dry, but this time it was quite moist!
 I may tinker with adding a wee bit more flour to see what happens, but I’m happy enough with it to share the recipe this time.

 Dry Ingredients: